Jazmine Sullivan

-Jazmine Marie Sullivan (born April 9, 1987) is an American R&B and soul singer.
-Born and raised in Philadelphia, her debut album, Fearless was released in 2008.
-The record topped Billboard's Top R&B/Hip-Hop Albums chart and was certified platinum by the Recording Industry Association of America (RIAA).
-It spawned four singles, including "Need U Bad" and "Bust Your Windows", both of which were in the top 40 of the Billboard Hot 100 chart; the former became Sullivan's first and only number one on the Billboard Hot R&B/Hip-Hop Songs chart.

-Sullivan followed this with her second studio album, Love Me Back, in 2010, which was received favorably by critics.
-After taking a three-year break, Sullivan signed with RCA Records and released her first studio album under the label, Reality Show, in 2015, and it became her second album to peak at number one on the Top R&B/Hip-Hop Albums chart.
-In 2021, she released her critically acclaimed EP, Heaux Tales which has the single "Pick Up Your Feelings".

-Sullivan has received two Grammy Awards, a Billboard Women in Music Award, two Soul Train Music Awards, three NAACP Image Awards, and two BET Awards over the course of her career.
+Jazmine Marie Sullivan (born April 9, 1987) is an American R&B singer and songwriter.
+She has won two Grammy Awards, a Billboard Women in Music Award, and two BET Awards over the course of her career.
 In 2022, Time placed her on their list of the 100 Most Influential People.

+Born and raised in Philadelphia, she signed with J Records to release her debut studio album, Fearless (2008).
+It peaked at number six on the Billboard 200, topped the Billboard Top R&B/Hip-Hop Albums chart, and received platinum certification by the Recording Industry Association of America (RIAA).
+Two of its singles, "Need U Bad" and "Bust Your Windows", peaked within the top 40 of the Billboard Hot 100; the former became Sullivan's only number one song on the Billboard Hot R&B/Hip-Hop Songs chart.
+Her second album, Love Me Back (2010), peaked at number 17 on the Billboard 200 and saw further critical praise.
+After a three-year hiatus, Sullivan signed with RCA Records (successor to J Records) to release her third album, Reality Show (2015).
+Met with continued success, it peaked at number 12 on the chart and earned three Grammy Award nominations.
+Her fourth studio album, Heaux Tales (2021), debuted at number four on the Billboard 200 and was met with widespread critical acclaim, supported by the platinum-certified singles "Pick Up Your Feelings" and "Girl like Me" (featuring H.E.R.).

 Life and career

 1987–2006: Early life

 Jazmine Sullivan's parents are Don and Pam Sullivan.
-Her mother is a former backup singer for Philadelphia International Records.
+Her mother was a former backup singer for Philadelphia International Records.
 When she was five years old, her father landed a position as a curator for the city's Historic Strawberry Mansion in the Strawberry Mansion section of Philadelphia, and her family moved into the historical landmark.

 Sullivan is a 2005 graduate of the Philadelphia High School for the Creative and Performing Arts where she was a vocal music major.
 Sullivan began singing as a contralto in the children's choir, and later in the adult choir.
 Sullivan's exposure to secular music was initially limited.